riddlesio/connect-four-engine/readme.md

 # Connect Four
-This repository contains Connect Four for the Riddles.io platform and TheAIGames.com.
+This repository contains Connect Four for the Riddles.io platform.

 ## Setting up